-45Admittedly, this is an ad-hoc way to capture the change in hydro bids.
+31Admittedly, this is an ad-hoc way to capture the change in opportunity costs of hydro bids, motivated by the fact that the alternative option is to use the technology at the margin.
 Modeling the dynamic decision of hydro is beyond the scope of this paper.
 An alternative procedure would have been to fix the amount of water used in a given month and re-arrange as a function of marginal prices, as in Borenstein et al. (2002).

-46It is important that the counterfactuals is about changes in bids.
+$^{^{32}}$ It is important that the counterfactuals is about changes in bids.
 The baseline bid levels do not necessarily represent competitive bids, as discussed below.

-47Note that this demand curve will tend to be more inelastic than long-run electricity demand, so the estimate provides an upper bound on pass-through once demand response is accounted for.
+33Note that this demand curve will tend to be more inelastic than the long-run electricity demand, so this estimate provides an upper bound on pass-through.

-48Wolak (2007) follows the same approach, among others.
+$^{^{34}}$ Wolak (2007) follows a similar approach by looking at best responses, among others.
 Ideally, one would like to compute the new equilibrium price given the cost shock.
 However, computing the new equilibrium with more than one firm requires developing a more explicit computational model that does not rely on FOC only, and it does not necessarily address the concerns of multiple equilibria.
 See Reguant (2012) for a discussion.